-Volubilis is an archaeological site that is on the UNESCO list in 1997.
+Volubilis is an archaeological site that was on the UNESCO list in 1997.
 It is a Roman site thought to be the capital of the kingdom of Mauritania.
 It dates back to the 3rd century BC when it was a Berber settlement before the arrival of the Romans.
 Also, the site is home to old destroyed ruins that have been preserved and survived to this day.
-It is one of the best World Heritage sites in Morocco because of its rich history.
+It is one of Morocco’s best World Heritage sites because of its rich history.

 Medina of Tétouan

 The date of the inscription is 1997.
 Tétouan or the White Dove City is one of the charming towns in Morocco.
 It has been the main contact point between Morocco and Andalusia since the 8th century.
 Yet, the town was rebuilt by Andalusian refugees who had been dismissed by the Spanish.
 The art and the architecture of the Andalusian influence are still apparent today.
 Tétouan is one of the towns that have been untouched by the subsequent outside influences over the centuries.